Awguhst/MedPredictor/README.md

 - **Model Type:** Convolutional Neural Network (CNN)
 - **Metrics:** Accuracy, Precision, Recall, F1-Score, AUC
 - **Description:** This model is a deep learning-based CNN that classifies X-ray images to detect pneumonia.
 It was trained on a large dataset of X-ray images with labels indicating whether the person has pneumonia or not.

-### Data Querying and Exploration

-- **Dataset Used:** [Insert dataset link]
-- **Model Type:** N/A (Data Exploration Tool)
-- **Description:** This page does not involve a machine learning model but allows users to interact with the underlying data.
-Users can filter and query the data based on various features, helping them understand the dataset better and explore relationships between features.

 ---